NumEconCopenhagen/projects-2019-ivan/examproject/README.md

 # Examproject

-The folder contains our solution to the given exam problems
+The folder contains our solution to the given exam problems.
+We have used a variety of methods to provide a numerical analysis.

+The following topics where given:

-Human capital accumulation
+ 1. Human capital accumulation
-results

-AS-AD model
+ 2. AS-AD model
-results

-Exchange economy
+ 3. Exchange economy
-results

-Should contain a short introduction to your project, and show how to produce your results.
+     - Solution for 3.5 is missing